LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/deploying-functions.md

   <tr>
     <td>log-level</td>
     <td>Method</td>
-    <td>Method names correspond to the different log-levels and influence in which way the logs are displayed within FaaS.
+    <td>Method names correspond to the different log-levels and influence in which way the logs are displayed within LivePerson Functions.
 Current levels are:
 console.debug(), console.info(), console.warn() and console.error()</td>
   </tr>
   <tr>